dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 could about my stock options and what the best strategy is for __me__.
 I will share what I've learned and even try to provide some general advice or direction.
-However, it's important for you to understand that **I'm not an expert** on this topic and my advice is not substitute for a tax advisor.
-I spent many hours talking with my financial advisor and my accountant and you should, too.
+However, it's important for you to understand that **I'm not an expert** on this topic and my advice is not substitute for a professional advisors.
+I spent several hours talking with my financial advisor and my accountant and you should, too.

+The advice here is based on U.S. tax law and incentive stock options (ISO).
+Options granted to employees in other countries will be under entirely different tax laws.

 ## Stock options are part of your compensation package

 Stock options should be evaluated as part of your larger compensation package.
 However, they should not be confused with salary.
-It's great that companies offer the option to invest in the company they are helping to grow.

-Stock options should be seen as an incentive to help build a great company and make the stock worth something someday.
+Stock options are an incentive to help build a great company which will make the stock worth something someday.

 Consider that your stock options have an effective net-zero value when they are granted.
 That is, they have are worth **number of shares times strike price** and you will have to pay that same price to exercise them today.

 ## Vesting